nekator/mono/packages/foundations/docs/IDESupport.md

 Most use cases of the Design System might work in other IDEs as well.

-## Autocomplete for CSS classes and properties
+## Autocomplete for CSS classes and CSS Custom Properties (Variables)

 You can enable auto-complete of CSS classes (like e.g. `db-container-color-cyan`)  for `HTML` or `JSX` and CSS Custom Properties (like e.g. `var(--db-bg-basic-level-1-default)`) in `.css` or `.scss` files by including `@db-ui/foundations/build/ide`.